davidazulay9573/full-stack-react-nodejs/README.md

-# Getting Started with Card-Action project !
+# Getting Started with `Card-Actions` project !
+ `Card-Actions`

+is a system that includes logging in and registering users as a standard or business user,

+Includes authentication process using Json Web Token technology.

+Signing in with a business user allows you to create new cards. and CRUD them.
 ## Server-Side

 ### Using `node.js` && `express`